spicysomtam/jenkins-deploy-aks/README.md

 # Running the pipeline

+The `az` cli needs installing on the Jenkins server and in the PATH for Jenkins.

-Just create a Pipeline in Jenkins and point it at a git repo where this code is hosted.
+Create a Pipeline in Jenkins and point it at a git repo where this code is hosted.

 Specify `Jenkinsfile` to be used as the jenkinsfile.